Uniqlo ad sparks protest, parody as S.Korea-Japan dispute flares

 Relations between the two countries have slumped to their lowest in decades after a ruling by South Korea's top court last year ordering Japanese firms to compensate wartime forced labourers.

-In July, Japan tightened controls on exports of three key chipmaking materials to South Korea, prompting a wide-ranging boycott of Japanese products ranging from beer to pens.
+In July, Japan tightened controls on exports of three key high-tech materials to South Korea, prompting a wide-ranging boycott of Japanese products ranging from beer to pens.

 Gaining more than 101,000 views in two days, the 19-second parody video posted on Saturday depicts a likeness of the Uniqlo's TV commercial that the company began airing this month in South Korea and other markets.